 Special tip: Sachsenring racing circuit

 The sound of engines is music to the ears of true car fans: At the Sachsenring (meaning "Saxony circuit") racing circuit near Chemnitz, racing history comes to life.
 For almost 100 years, legendary car and motorcycle races have been held here.
 In 1927, a 9 kilometer or 6 miles circuit around the town of Hohenstein-Ernstthal was first used for a motorcycle race.
 Seven years later, it became the venue for the German Moto GP.
 After World War II, numerous motorcycle, car and even bicycle races took place there.
-After German Reunification, the circuit was closed down since it did not comply with modern safety standards.
-But in 1995, in the former start and finish area, a new racetrack was opened as part of a training center for drivers and racing drivers.
-In 1998, the German Moto GP returned to the Sachsenring and it attracts around 200,000 spectators every year.
+After the German Reunification, the circuit was closed down since it did not comply with modern safety standards.
+But in 1995, in the former start and finish area, a new racetrack was opened as part of a training centre for drivers and racing drivers.
+In 1998, the German Moto GP returned to the Sachsenring, now attracting around 200,000 spectators every year.
 This event is so popular that, unlike at other race tracks, people not only attend the race itself, but also the training times.
 Other racing events have proved to be popular as well, especially the GT Masters car race.
 Today, Sachsenring is also more than just a racetrack, offering driver safety and sports driver training courses.
-The training center also serves as an event location, and the buildings and the circuit can be rented in parts or as a whole.
+The training centre also serves as an event location, and the buildings and the circuit can be rented in parts or as a whole.